Ditectrev/Salesforce-Certified-Data-Cloud-Consultant/README.md

 - [ ] Individual object.
 - [ ] Contact Identification object.

-### What is the result of a segmentation criteria filtering on City | Is Equal To | 'San José'?

-- [ ] Cities containing 'San Jose', ’San José', 'san josé, or 'san jose'.
-- [x] Cities only containing 'San José or 'san josé'.
-- [ ] Cities only containing 'San José' or 'San Jose'.
-- [ ] Cities only containing 'San Jose' or 'san jose'.

 ### A consultant has an activation that is set to publish every 12 hours, but has discovered that updates to the data prior to activation are delayed by up to 24 hours.
 Which two areas should a consultant review to troubleshoot this issue?
 (Choose two.)

 - [ ] Review data transformations to ensure they're run after calculated insights.